baedrik/snip721-reference-impl/README.md

 | memo             | string                               | `memo` for the mint tx that is only viewable by addresses involved in the mint (minter, owner)     | yes      | nothing              |

 ## <a name="setpublic"></a>SetPublicMetadata
-SetPublicMetadata will set the public metadata to the input metadata if the message sender is either the token owner or an approved minter and they have been given this power by the configuration value chosen during instantiation
+SetPublicMetadata will set the public metadata to the input metadata if the message sender is either the token owner or an approved minter and they have been given this power by the configuration value chosen during instantiation.

 ##### Request
 ```